LaurenBugelli/capstone/README.md

   # Task 2: UI and Backend Functionality
   Once the sign in/ log in functionality works a tetative task is to impliment personalized messages to the user.
 The overall goal of this task is to hook the user on the client's fishing line.
 These tasks will be used to endear the user to the client or spark interest in them for the client.
   * Signin - completed
-  * Login implimentations - ???
+  * Login implimentations - completed
   * Current Product Page - completed
   * ContactMe page - completed